jochenalt/Pentapod-Design/docs/construction.md

 <img width="700px" src="../images/cad-leg-total.png"/>

-The hip is attached to the body via screws, and holds the servo that takes care of the forward and backward movements of the leg.
+The hip is attached to the body, and holds the servo that takes care of the forward and backward movements of the leg.
 It is connected to the hip joint, that connects the hip to the thigh.

 <img align="left" width="300px" src="../images/cad-hip-cut.png"/><img width="300px" src="../images/cad-hipjoint-cut.png"/>

-The thigh has to carry the whole weight, so it requires the strongest and biggest servo with 5.2Nm.
+The thigh has to apply the biggest torque, it has the strongest and biggest servo with 5.2Nm.
 The connection between the thigh and the knee is the most interesting part, since it contains a 90° gear to turn the knee axially.
-Additionally, it reduces the servo by 1:1.5 allowing to use a weak servo with 1.2Nm here.
+Additionally, it reduces the servo by 1:1.5 allowing to use a much cheaper servo here with 1.2Nm .

 <img width="700px" src="../images/cad-thigh-cut.png"/>